openmrs/openmrs-contrib-rest-api-docs/Concepts/concept_source.md

     --- | --- | ---
-    *name* | `String` | Name of the concept source type (Required) *description* | `String` | Description for the concept source type resource (Required) *hl7Code* | `String` | The 5-20 character code defined for this source by governing bodies.
+    *name* | `String` | Name of the concept source type (Required) *description* | `String` | Description for the concept source type resource (Required) *hl7Code* | `String` | A short code defined by governing bodies like HL7 (as in Vocabulary Table 0396).
 Alternatively, this could be the "Implementation Id" code used by another OpenMRS installation to define its concepts and forms
     *uniqueId* | `String` | A globally unique id to for the concept source

     ```console